nir0s/movies/README.md

 The second rule of a movie in this list is:

 Movies from the same series (e.g. Godfather I and II) will not appear to remove any bias from previous films of the same series.

+NOTE: The criteria for submitting and accepting a movie are NOT SET IN STONE.
+If you think we should change them, let us know by opening an issue.
+Remember, this is an ITERATIVE PROCESS.

+Also, to remove any doubt, we will open additional lists for different genres so accomodate for movies that should "obviously" be in the list but are either too niche or are too "taste-oriented" to be in the first list.

 ### The List